Santiana123/SV-pipline/README.md

 The SV-filter module is designed for structural variant post-processing.
 For software usage details in SV-pipline, refer to their official documentation.

 The DeepVariant-filter directory provides auxiliary scripts for SNP/INDEL filtering and is independent of the SV pipeline.
-See the corresponding software docs for parameter settings and troubleshooting.
+For container preparation (e.g., DeepVariant Singularity/Docker image acquisition), parameter settings, and troubleshooting, see the corresponding software's official documentation.

 For issues or further requests, please leave messages under the GitHub Issues tab.